 - That people who stop too early fail to fulfill their full creative potential.
 Research proves you should keep going.

 So, when you think you’ll never create something as good again – you’re wrong.
-Don’t quit now, keep going and be prolific because your best work is yet to come – always.
+Don’t quit now.
+Persistence pays.
+Keep going and be prolific because your best work is yet to come – always.